top of page

 Safety is a top priority when wild camping.
 The environment can be unpredictable, and it's essential to be prepared for various scenarios.

 • First Aid Kit: A first aid kit is an essential item for wild camping.
-Make sure it contains basics like bandages, antiseptic, blister treatment, pain relief, and any personal medications you may need.
+Make sure it contains basics like bandages, antiseptics, blister treatment, pain relief, and any personal medications you may need.
 Knowing basic first aid skills can also be invaluable in an emergency.

 Top Tips for a Successful Wild Camping Experience in the UK